-I now recognise lumbro-sacral and pelvic distortion and stress from the minor leg length difference combined with the after affects from the low back injury had created a permanent energetic block.
-What commenced as a previously injured knee joint falling apart after the onset of back injury degenerated to a condition over the last 12mths of circulation issues, fluid retention, pain along bladder and kidney meridians...much time spent with legs up on couch during lockdown, work assignments becoming daunting, visions of mobility scooters, and at the worst, pain restricting walks to 200mtrs.
+I now recognise lumbro-sacral and pelvic distortion and stress from the minor leg length difference compounded by the after affects of the low back injury had created a permanent energetic block.
+What commenced as a previously injured knee joint falling apart after the onset of back injury degenerated over the course of several years to a condition characterised by poor mobility, acute knee pain, circulation issues, fluid retention, pain along bladder and kidney meridians...much time spent with legs up on couch during 2020 Lockdowns, work assignments becoming daunting, visions of mobility scooters, and at the worst, pain restricting walks to 200mtrs.

 Extensive therapeutic treatment has been received over this last two years.
 All helpful but none of it really changing the status quo.
 Cleared of DVT by the GP.
 Extensive TCM herbal and acupuncture treatment for circulation, kidneys, joints, lower back & knee injury, regular Chiropractic for back, neck and lower limbs.
 Intense Thai massage since lockdown restrictions lifted.